-The capital city of New Jersey and of Mercer County.
-It is located at the head of navigation on the Delaware River about 28 miles northeast of Philadelphia.
+The capital city of the state of New Jersey and of Mercer County, located at the head of navigation on the Delaware River about 28 miles northeast of Philadelphia, Pennsylvania.

 The second Trenton (CL-11) was laid down on 18 August 1920 at Philadelphia, Pa., by William Cramp & Sons; launched on 16 April 1923; sponsored by Miss Katherine E. Donnelly; and commissioned on 19 April 1924, Capt.
 Edward C. Kalbfus in command.

-In mid-October, while Trenton was conducting gunnery drills in the Norfolk area, powder bags in her forward turret exploded, killing or injuring every member of the gun crew.
+In mid-October 1924, while Trenton was conducting gunnery drills in the Norfolk area, powder bags in her forward turret exploded, killing or injuring every member of the gun crew.
 During the ensuing fire, Ens.
-Henry Clay Drexler and Boatswain's Mate, First Class, George Cholister attempted to dump powder charges into the immersion tank before they detonated but failed.
-Ens.
-Drexler was killed when the charge exploded, and Boatswain's Mate Cholister was overcome by fire and fumes before he could reach his objective.
-He died the following day.
+Henry C. Drexler and BM1c George Cholister attempted to dump powder charges into the immersion tank before they detonated but Ens.
+Drexler was killed when the charge exploded, and fire and fumes overcame BM1c Cholister before he he could reach his objective, and he died the following day.
 Both men were awarded the Medal of Honor, posthumously.

-Trenton-in Light Cruiser Division 2-sortied with the Battle Fleet on 1 July for a cruise to the South Pacific and visits to Australia and New Zealand.
+Trenton, in Light Cruiser Division 2, sortied with the Battle Fleet on 1 July 1925 for a cruise to the South Pacific and visits to Australia and New Zealand.
 After stopping at Samoa, the ships visited the ports of Melbourne, Wellington, Sydney, Auckland, Dunedin, and Lyttleton.
 Late in August, Light Cruiser Division 2 turned homeward and steamed via the Marquesas and Galapagos Islands and the Panama Canal to rejoin the Scouting Fleet near Guantanamo Bay on 4 October.
 After gunnery practice, Trenton returned to Philadelphia on 9 November.

 In January 1926, Trenton joined the other units of the Scouting Fleet and returned to Guantanamo for gunnery drills and tactical exercises.
 On 1 February, she departed Cuba with them, bound for Panama.
 During the next six weeks, she participated in combined maneuvers with units of both Battle Fleet and Scouting Fleet.
 In mid-March, the units of the Scouting Fleet returned to their home yards for repairs before leaving for summer training cruises with naval reservists and tactical exercises in the area around Narragansett Bay.
 In mid-September, she returned to Guantanamo Bay for winter maneuvers.